Charlotte Mardyn: Early life

-In 1807 she was working in Portsmouth as a dress-maker for a Miss Warren.
-In 1808 she moved to Gosport where she worked as a housemaid and it was at this time the Portsmouth Company of actors made their annual visit to her home city.
+In 1807, she was working in Portsmouth as a dress-maker for a Miss Warren.
+In 1808, she moved to Gosport where she worked as a housemaid and it was at this time the Portsmouth Company of actors made their annual visit to her home city.
 An actor named Mardyn "of low habits" was among its members; he played the "second-rate lover's parts" and also sang.
 Among his popular numbers was 'Darby Kelly, O!', which was "sung by Mr. Mardyn at all the theatres and public places of amusement in London, with general applause."
 He met the attractive 16 year-old Charlotte Mardyn; she being ambitious for a better life and wishing to escape the drudgery of the kitchen the two quickly married and she joined the Portsmouth Company.
-In 1808 at the theatre in Portsmouth she made her first appearance, opposite her husband in the farce The Jew and the Doctor.
-Being illiterate her parts had to be taught to her.
-Lacking in experience and confidence she experienced stage fright at first and was not a success.
+In 1808, at the theatre in Portsmouth, she made her first appearance, opposite her husband in the farce The Jew and the Doctor.
+Being illiterate, her parts had to be taught to her.
+Lacking in experience and confidence, she experienced stage fright at first, and she was not a success.
 She played walk-on roles and appeared in crowd scenes and did a little dancing.
-At this time a critic wrote of her that: "Her beauty of face, and symmetry of form were well adapted for it; but alas! when she had to open her mouth, all the illusion was destroyed."
+At this time, a critic wrote "Her beauty of face, and symmetry of form were well adapted for it; but alas! when she had to open her mouth, all the illusion was destroyed."
 While her husband turned more to drink Charlotte Mardyn set about improving her education and her grammar and pronunciation and she separated from her husband.
 By 1810 she had at least one child.

 She gained employment at the Theatre Royal, Bath where the manager William Wyatt Dimond became her tutor and mentor.
-Having improved her dramatic skills she moved to the Crow Street Theatre in Dublin where she became known as the "Venus of Crow Street".
-In 1811 she was a figure-dancer at the Tottenham Street Theatre where she became a success and where she also played the Housemaid in Love in a Village.
+Having improved her dramatic skills, she moved to the Crow Street Theatre in Dublin where she became known as the "Venus of Crow Street".
+In 1811, she was a figure-dancer at the Tottenham Street Theatre where she became a success and where she played the Housemaid in Love in a Village.

-While regarded as beautiful her acting was described as mediocre but in 1815 she obtained a five-year contract at the Theatre Royal, Drury Lane on a salary of £10 a week, gaining the contract more for her good looks than her acting skills.
+While regarded as beautiful her acting was described as mediocre but in 1815 she obtained a five-year contract at the Theatre Royal, Drury Lane on a salary of £10 per week, gaining the contract more for her good looks than her acting skills.